Getting started

 A Miner

-also contains two fields to keep additional informations, those are info
+also contains two fields to keep additional information, those are info

 .